Actions of $\operatorname{Alt}(n)$ on groups of finite Morley rank without involutions: A connection to permutation groups

 \section{A connection to permutation groups}

 A permutation group $(G, X)$ of finite Morley rank is said to be \emph{generically $t$-transitive} if $G$ has an orbit $\mathcal{O}$ on $X^t$ such that $\rk(X^t \setminus \mathcal{O}) < \rk X^t$.
-For example, the natural action of $\GL_n(\bK)$ on $\bK^n$ (with $\bK$ algebraically closed to ensure finiteness of Morley rank) is generically $n$-transitive, with $\mathcal{O}$ being the set of bases.
+For example, the natural action of $\GL_n(\bK)$ on $\bK^n$ (with $\bK$ algebraically closed to ensure finiteness of Morley rank) is generically $n$-transitive with $\mathcal{O}$ being the set of bases.
 Similarly, $\AGL_n(\bK)$ acts generically $(n+1)$-transitively on $\bK^n$, and $\PGL_{n+1}(\bK)$ acts generically $(n+2)$-transitively on $\mathbb{P}^n(\bK)$.
 In fact, in all three examples, every nontrivial element of the group acts without fixing any tuple of the large orbit $\mathcal{O}$; in this case, we say the action is generically \emph{sharply} $t$-transitive.

 Notice how generic sharp $t$-transitivity exists (very naturally) for all $t$; this stands in stark contrast to genuine sharp $t$-transitivity, which never exceeds $t=3$ on an infinite set \cite{TiJ52,HaM54}.
 Although the degree of generic transitivity is unbounded in general, Borovik and Cherlin showed that there does exists a bound in terms of the rank of the set being acted upon \cite[Corollary~2.2]{BoCh08}, and they have proposed the problem of showing that there is, in fact, a very natural bound given by (and characterizing!) the $\PGL_{n+1}$ example.
-To the best of the authors' knowledge, this problem remains open even in the algebraic case (at least in characteristic not $0$).
+To the best of the authors' knowledge, this problem remains open even in the algebraic case, though it has been verified in characteristic $0$~\cite[Theorem~6.3]{FrMo22}.

 \begin{problem*}[{\cite[Problem~9]{BoCh08}}] Show that the only transitive and generically $(n+2)$-transitive permutation group of finite Morley rank acting on a set of Morley rank $n$ is $\PGL_{n+1}(\bK)$ acting naturally on the projective $n$-space $\mathbb{P}^n(\bK)$ with $\bK$ algebraically closed. \end{problem*}